jonyboy2000/vue-single-file-component-compiler/README.md

 # vue-single-file-component-compiler
-Just-in-time compilation of single file Vue components for projects that don't require a bundler such as Webpack or Browserify.
+Just-in-time compilation of single file Vue components for projects that don't require a bundler.
 Useful for Electron apps and only supports plain old HTML, JS and CSS.

 ## Example Single File Component (component.vue)